 * Group value: the interaction between the garden and the house that formed part of the overall design intention, is very strong and has resulted in a particularly interesting ensemble.

 The land on which the New House and its surrounding garden were built, was bought by the barrister Milton Grundy in 1958, and formed part of the grounds formerly belonging to the Old Prebendal House (qv).
 The architects for the New House, Stout and Litchfield, had envisaged a water garden for the New House.
 However, the idea for the Japanese style garden came from the painter Viacheslav Atroshenko (1935 -1994) and Milton Grundy, who had recently visited Kyoto together.
 Atroshenko was born in Shanghai and the son of Ukrainian émigrés.
 In addition to being an artist he, like Grundy, was also a scholar in art and architecture, and in 1991 he and Grundy published 'Mediterranean Vernacular: A Vanishing Architectural Tradition'.
 The pool at the New House was designed and built by a team of Japanese gardeners led by Mr Kasamoto and the garden was designed by Viacheslav Atroshenko and planted by him and Milton Grundy.
 A number of existing mature trees, including fir, cedar, oak and a prominent horse chestnut in the corner of the site were incorporated into the design in order to let the careful composition blend in with its natural surroundings.
 New trees were introduced too, including birch and cherry blossom.
 The large bio-morphic shaped pool, fed by an adjacent well, had been dug out with the spoil carefully landscaped and covered in moss.
 A small stream was created which regulated the water flowing back from the pool into the river.
 The inspiration for the pool, which comes right up to the house, thus making it look as if it rises from the water, may partly have come from the city of Venice, on which Grundy published a book in 1971 entitled Venice Recorded: A Guide Book and Anthology.
 Along the west boundary of the garden, a wall was erected to enclose a raked gravel garden punctuated by stone outcrops, which was based on that at the Ryoan-Ji temple garden in Kyoto.
 The garden is shown in an article in Country Life in 1966, which states that this wall contained a mural reminiscent of Hiroshige prints.
-This was replaced in c1971 with an abstract mural by Viacheslav Atroshenko, and subsequently restored by the artist himself.
-The mural depicts the four stages of the day: morning, afternoon, evening and night.
+This abstract mural is by the artist Paul Atroshenko,(born 1937 in Hong Kong) brother of Viacheslav Atroshenko, and subsequently restored by the artist himself.
+The mural, painted in acrylic paints on concrete render, depicts the four stages of the day: morning, afternoon, evening and night.
 It is believed that there are now (2012) over 70 types of moss and lichen growing in the garden, as well as further Japanese style planting such as bamboo, Japanese maple and azalea.

 LOCATION, SETTING, LANDFORM, BOUNDARIES, AREA